Client: Unchain.io

 (that lasts)

-Empathizing with your own team members is perhaps even more important than empathizing with other stakeholders
+Empathizing with your own team members is perhaps even more important than empathizing with other stakeholders…

-Why are they doing X ?
-Is it how the system is set up?
-Or are they trying to protect their work from criticism or their process from too much interference?
+Are they trying to protect their work from criticism or their process from too much interference?

 Leaving behind an organization that embodies Service Design is a project that takes more than half a year and more than a part-time Junior Designer.

-But its a start.
+But its a start 💪

 This effort included: